ballerina-platform/module-ballerinax-hubspot.crm.object.companies/README.md

 The `ballerinax/hubspot.crm.obj.companies` connector provides practical examples illustrating usage in various scenarios.Explore these [examples](https://github.com/ballerina-platform/module-ballerinax-hubspot.crm.object.companies/tree/main/examples), covering the following use cases:

-1. [Create Count and Delete Companies](https://github.com/ballerina-platform/module-ballerinax-hubspot.crm.object.companies/tree/main/examples/Company_create_count_delete) - see how the Hubspot API can be used to create companies and manage it through the sales pipeline.
+1. [Create Count Delete Companies](https://github.com/ballerina-platform/module-ballerinax-hubspot.crm.object.companies/tree/main/examples/Company_create_count_delete) - see how the Hubspot API can be used to create, count and delete companies.
-2. [Update Merge Companies](https://github.com/ballerina-platform/module-ballerinax-hubspot.crm.object.companies/tree/main/examples/Company_update_merge) - see how the Hubspot API can be used to count the number of companies in each stages of sales pipeline.
+2. [Update and Merge Companies](https://github.com/ballerina-platform/module-ballerinax-hubspot.crm.object.companies/tree/main/examples/Company_update_merge) - see how the Hubspot API can be used to merge and update companies.